 I AWOKE to a pattering.

-Outside it was depressingly bleak for the middle of summer.
+Outside was dislocating, depressingly bleak for the middle of summer.

-A flock of inky sheep crowded the sky, pressing low over oily trees.
-A foggy haze obscured much.
+A flock of inky Merino crowded the sky.
+They pressed low over the oily trees in a foggy haze.
 A cold, steady rain fell, dead straight, hitting the ground in a rat-a-tat-tat of squishy splats.
 There was no wind, a small blessing, for vapour trails curled with my every exhalation.

 It was all very strange.

-I'd been primed on Gathering stories of magnificent sunshine, of bevies of brown bodies stomping away until they threw up thick dust clouds in a dance floor halo.
-But today, well today felt like you should be inside curled up with a good book.
+I'd been primed on Gathering stories of magnificent sunshine, of bevies of brown beauties stomping through thick clouds of dust, of heat and light and skin and a beachtime vibe.
+But today . . . well today felt like a day you should be curled up inside with a good book.

-Muttering a prayer to the festival gods, I ducked in under the tarpaulin.
-Jacob, dressed warm in a Swanndri, another ex-flatmate and good keen man from the south, was already up and about.
+Muttering a prayer I ducked in under the tarpaulin we'd strung between cars.
+Joseph, dressed warm in a Swanndri, was already up and about.